Steven Anderson (pastor)

 Anderson has been banned from many countries, in succession: South Africa, the United Kingdom, Botswana, Canada, Jamaica, the Schengen Area, Ireland, Australia, and New Zealand.

 Early life

-Anderson was born in Sacramento, California, to an Independent Baptist family, and he attended Woodcreek High School, in Roseville.
+Anderson was born in Sacramento, California, to an Independent Fundamentalist Baptist family, and he attended Woodcreek High School, in Roseville.

 Faithful Word Baptist Church

 Anderson established Faithful Word Baptist Church as a fundamentalist Independent Baptist church in Phoenix, Arizona, on Christmas Day in December 2005 and he remains its pastor.
 The church describes itself as "an old-fashioned, independent, fundamental, King James Bible–only, soul-winning Baptist church."
 Members of the church meet in an office space that is located inside a strip mall.

-While some have mischaracterized the group as nondenominational, fundamentalist Independent Baptist churches are a unique Baptist denomination of their own.
-Anderson has used his influence to found the New Independent Fundamentalist Baptist movement, which includes other churches.
+While some have mischaracterized the group as non-denominational, Independent Fundamental Baptist churches are a unique Baptist denomination of their own.
+Anderson has used his influence to create the New Independent Fundamentalist Baptist movement, which includes other churches.

-The church has been described as an anti-gay hate group by the Southern Poverty Law Center, because Anderson has advocated the death penalty for homosexuals.
+The church has been described as an anti-gay hate group by the Southern Poverty Law Center due to Anderson's advocation for the death penalty for homosexuals.